openfoodfacts/taxonomy-editor/doc/introduction/setup-dev.md

 Add the `--reset` switch if you already have data you want to remove.

-Going in you neo4j admin console you should be able to see the data.
+Going into the neo4j admin console you should be able to see the data.

 ## Without docker